- HTML 53.1%

 curl -s https://status.la01.oss-vpn.net/verify/meta.json | python3 -m json.tool

-Replace la01 with va01 for Ashburn.
+Replace la01 with va01 for Ashburn or dal01 for Dallas.
 For Chicago, use oss-blocklist.net/verify/ instead.

 No accounts required.
 No JavaScript required.
 Plain text reports accessible with curl.